navyasric/active-directory-java-webapp-openidconnect-v2/README.md

 # Integrate Microsoft identity into a Java web application using OpenID Connect and call Microsoft Graph

-> Note: This sample is Work In Progress

 ### Overview

 This sample demonstrates a Java web application signing in a user and calling the Microsoft Graph API that is secured using Azure Active Directory.

 1. The Java web application uses the [Gluu OpenID Connect library](https://github.com/GluuFederation/oxAuth) to obtain an id token and access token from Azure Active Directory (Azure AD).

-2. The id token represents the user's authentication and the access token is used as a bearer token when calling the Microsoft Graph API.
+The id token represents the user's authentication.

+2. The access token is used as a bearer token when calling the Microsoft Graph API.

 ![Topology](./ReadmeFiles/webapp-diagram.png)